 A signal is sent to the pituitary gland and the pituitary gland will release a hormone called prolactin when the baby suckles the breast.
-The prolactin suppresses the ovulation.
+The prolactin suppresses ovulation.
 As the frequency of the sucking increases, the level of prolactin also increases.
-Higher the level of prolactin, longer it takes for ovulation.
+The higher the level of prolactin, the longer it takes for ovulation.

 Why Can’t I Rely On Breast Feeding As A Birth Control Measure?